vmware/terraform-provider-vra/website/docs/d/vra_project.html.markdown

 * `constraints` - (Optional) List of storage, network and extensibility constraints to be applied when provisioning through this project.

+* `custom_properties` - (Optional) The project custom properties which are added to all requests in this project.

 * `description` - (Optional) A human-friendly description.

 * `id` - (Optional) The id of the image profile instance.